mypan/linkedin_learning_courses_downloader/README.md

 1. Enter your login info and download path.

 2. You have two methods to add courses:

    a.
 New way: Just add them via LinkedIn (app or browser) to your bookmarks.
 The tool will parse your LinkedIn bookmarks (https://www.linkedin.com/learning/me/saved) at runtime.

    b.
 Old way: Fill the `COURSES` array with the slug of the the courses you want to download and save the config file, for example:
 `https://www.linkedin.com/learning/it-security-foundations-core-concepts/ -> it-security-foundations-core-concepts`

-The app will add parsed bookmark-courses to the config file after checking for duplicates before.
+The app will add the parsed bookmarks to the config file after checking for duplicates.
 You use both methods parallel.

 Skipping existing downloads: